ewernqvi/mvc_rest_demo/README.md

 In our first example we load the partial advertisments.html which will contain a div with a controller, which is responsible for the scope.
 In our case we loop over the advertisements array with a [ng-repeat](http://docs.angularjs.org/api/ng.directive:ngRepeat) directive.
-This let us create rows in our table.The image has a special [ng-src](http://docs.angularjs.org/api/ng.directive:ngSrc) directive since we want data binding later on, e.g. if we switch images it should be automatically reflected in the view through Angular's two-way data binding.
+This let us create rows in our table.
+The image has a special [ng-src](http://docs.angularjs.org/api/ng.directive:ngSrc) directive since we want data binding later on, e.g. if we switch images it should be automatically reflected in the view through Angular's two-way data binding.

-Before we dive into our presentation logic a small refactoring of our application is needed, remember that we put an array of test-data directly into our controller, this is poor design so we will introduce a new angular feature called a [service](http://docs.angularjs.org/guide/dev_guide.services.understanding_services) where we will place this logic.
+Before we dive into our presentation logic a small refactoring of our application is needed, remember that we put an array of test-data directly into our controller; this is poor design so we will introduce a new angular feature called a [service](http://docs.angularjs.org/guide/dev_guide.services.understanding_services) where we will place this logic.